hyprwm/hyprland-wiki/pages/Nvidia/_index.md

 ## DRM kernel mode setting

-Since NVIDIA does not load kernel mode setting by default, enabling it is required to make Wayland compositors function properly.
+If you are on driver version 560.35.03-5 or ealier NVIDIA does not load kernel mode setting by default, enabling it is required to make Wayland compositors function properly.
 To enable it, the NVIDIA driver modules need to be added to the initramfs.

 Edit `/etc/mkinitcpio.conf`.
 In the `MODULES` array, add the following module names: